top of page

 • Provide high caloric value

-Effective mysid patterns
+Effective mysid patterns:

 • White or translucent shrimp patterns